Sci-Fi Films of the ’60s

 In the overdub, the actors have a great deal of trouble getting their technobabble out, but also with achieving any sort of natural tone or tempo.

-Probably the single coolest scene in the film, that of Mars rising over the asteroid and astronauts, is marred by the observations, added in the U.S. version:
+Probably the single coolest scene in the movie, that of Mars rising over the asteroid and astronauts, is marred by the observations, added in the U.S. version:

 “Then life must exist there!”